FAQ

 6. Can I just sign up for the Saturday swim training?
 Or just the Wednesday training?

 7. I am afraid of the water.
-In particular, I am afraid of the open water.
+In particular, I am afraid of open water.
 Do I have to do it?

-Many women are fearful of swimming and of open water swimming and we understand that.
+Many women are fearful of swimming and of open water swimming, and we understand that.
 Our swim coaches are some of the best in the valley and will take you through a graduated swim training program that will help alleviate your fears.
 However, we are not a “teach you to swim” program.
-If you need a head start on swim lessons we recommend you join a spring swim class at the Hot Springs Pool or the Community Center Pool.
-We start the season in the swimming pool and midway through the summer we begin training at Harvey Gap in Rifle, CO.
+If you need a head start on swim lessons, we recommend you join a spring swim class at the Hot Springs Pool or the Community Center Pool.
+We start the season in the swimming pool, and midway through the summer, we begin training at Harvey Gap in Rifle, CO.
 We practice with rental wetsuits as well.
 You will have plenty of opportunities to get comfortable in the water.
 And of course, it’s all your choice.
-If you don’t like it you don’t have to do it.
-When we go to Longmont for the Diva Triathlon, we often have a few women who want to wait a year before they do the open water swim in Union Reservoir.
+If you don’t like it, you don’t have to do it.
+When we go to Longmont for the Diva Triathlon, we often have a few women who want to wait a year before they do the open-water swim in Union Reservoir.
 We’ll help you with that decision every step of the way.

 8. What kind of bike do I need?